Georgia Theatre and Peachtree Entertainment Present

 Faren is no stranger to the stage.
 In fact, when they hear her perform, most people can’t believe that she has never had vocal lessons or any professional training.
 Throughout college, she sang acoustically at local bars and performed the National Anthem at many of the University of Georgia’s sporting events.
 “Being on stage just comes naturally to me," says Faren, "Its always felt like the one place I belong.”
 Faren’s voice is packed with a smooth sound, impeccable pitch and undeniable sass.
 Her main influences include Patsy Cline, Trisha Yearwood, Patty Loveless, and Miranda Lambert.

-After moving to Nashville, Faren quickly fell in love with songwriting & started working on the craft.
+After moving to Nashville, Faren quickly fell in love with songwriting & started working on her craft.
 She worked as a nanny & played many writers' rounds around town until she was able to sign her first publishing deal with CTM Writers Ink in May of 2016.
 “I write and sing about real life: the good, the bad, and everything in between… not just the ‘happily ever after’ kind of stuff.”
-Faren says her music and her live show will always reflect who she is.
+She says her music and her live show will always reflect who she is.
+Faren is currently in the studio recording brand new music to be released later this year.

 40 Watt Club